Elisa Horton, LMFT, LMHC, NCC

 I am also a clinical member of the American Association of Marriage and Family Therapist.

 When I lived and worked in Pinellas County, Fl, I was an active member of the Tampa Bay Association for Marriage and Family Therapy (2011-2012) and the Suncoast Mental Health Counselors Association (2008-2012, board member 2008-2011).
-Unfortunately, the Treasure Coast does not have any recognized professional counselor associations of any kind - I am hoping that will change soon.
+Unfortunately, the Treasure Coast does not have any recognized professional counselor associations of any kind - but I continue to meet regularly with peers locally for peer consultation as that is the ethical and responsible thing to do.

 Also check me out on Psychology Today.